WICG/navigation-api/security-privacy-questionnaire.md

 **What temporary identifiers do the features in this specification create or expose to the web?**

-Each app history entry has an associated auto-generated `key` property, which is a UUID.
+Each app history entry has associated auto-generated `key` and `id` properties, which are random UUIDs.
 We believe this is not problematic; see more discussion in [the main explainer](./README.md#security-and-privacy-considerations).

 **How does this specification distinguish between behavior in first-party and third-party contexts?**